diego-ninja/Preloader/README.md

 ## Security

-If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email yosoy@diego.ninja instead of using the issue tracker.

 ## License